JoeWoodworker

 VB1: Since vinyl for bag making is only 54" wide, what should I do if I need a vacuum bag that is 6' wide?

-You can make a vacuum bag of any size.
+Vinyl Vacuum Bag MaterialYou can make a vacuum bag of any size.
 I have made huge bags by making two "tubes" of vinyl and gluing them end to end.
-This gave me a bag size of 25" by 108".
 I have also glued two pieces of vinyl 54" wide by 6' long together (side by side) and then rolled the edge together to make a 4' x 6' bag.
-You can fuse together as much vinyl as necessary to get the size and shape you need.
-The HH-66 cement is very powerful stuff!
+Using vinyl cement, you can fuse together as much vinyl as necessary to get the size and shape you need.

 (Back to top)

-VB2: What is a frame press?
+VB2: How can I build a vacuum frame press?

 (Back to top)